josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 python3 Code/models/Random_Forest_regression.py
 ```

-* After you run this code in your terminal, you will get a new CSV file named 'artifacts/result_with_predict.csv', which is added a column of our estimated price for the given data computed by our regression model.
-Also, you will see an R-Square Score of the test set we separated from the whole dataset printed in the terminal.
+* After you run this code in your terminal, you will see 6 model evaluation metrics of the model printed in the terminal.
 The R-Square Score is around 0.954 for our Random Forest Model, which is really accurate.

 * You can use similar command lines to get results of other regression methods listed in the chart above, remember to change the name of the Python file to the method you'd like to use.